Knipex: Manufacturing

 Knipex has pursued a corporate strategy of specializing in pliers combined with complete in-house manufacturing.
 In addition to drop forges that use company-made dies Knipex's production process also includes in-house machining operations such as broaching, drilling, milling, grinding and laser machining.

 Employment

-More than 1,600 staff are employed at their Wuppertal factory and offices.
-This number includes more than 40 trainees (Auszubildende) who pursue various apprenticeships.
+More than 1,700 staff are employed at their Wuppertal factory and offices.
+This number includes 70 trainees (Auszubildende) who pursue various apprenticeships.
 Apprentices labour in a special workshop dedicated to industrial instruction.

-Employees of Knipex are unionized within the IG Metall union.
+Knipex adheres to the collective bargaining agreement of the German Metal- and Electrical Industry.

 Structure

 Knipex is the parent company of the Knipex Group.
-The largest umbrella of the Knipex corporate entity employs more than 1,800 people.
+The largest umbrella of the Knipex corporate entity employs more than 2,600 people.
 These workers are spread over four German production companies as well as in a number of international sales offices located in the United States, Russia, China, the Middle East and Mexico.